Elon Musk has a 'super bad feeling' about the economy and wants Tesla to cut jobs

 Tesla CEO Elon Musk has a "super bad feeling" about the economy – so much so that he's directing company executives to freeze hiring and cut staff, according to an internal email seen by Reuters.

-In the email reportedly titled "pause all hiring worldwide," Musk said Tesla needs to cut its staff by around 10%, or the equivalent of about 10,000 jobs.
+In the email reportedly titled "pause all hiring worldwide," Musk said Tesla needs to cut its staff by around 10%.

 The company did not respond to a request for comment.